christianchapman/cisco/README.md

 # cisco
-Specific Python code for parsing cisco
+Specific Python and Perl code for parsing cisco